 SSH_PASSWORD=verystrongpassword

-PWA - you can build some of your server and UI code into a WASM-based Service Worker and compose a Progressive Web Application so that your users can install it and use some routes offline.
-To make it work you'll need to separate host-only from shared host+client code and initialize shared routes in the SW, add wasm-bindgen
+Core prest-build function is to build some of your routes into a WASM-based Service Worker and compose a Progressive Web Application so that your users can install it and access these routes offline.
+To make it work you'll need to add wasm-bindgen dependency and prest-build build-dependency, separate host-only from shared host+client code and initialize shared routes in the SW, and add a lil build script:

 #[wasm_bindgen(start)]